bradleybossard/pandoc_resume/resume.md

 Urban Scan was a small start-up focused on developing automated 3D modeling techniques for urban environments.
 During my two years, I was responsible for the following...

-* Writing C++ code for a real-time acquisition system composed of high speed digital cameras, GPS, and laser scanners.
+* Writing C++ code for real-time acquisition sensor platform composed of cameras, GPS, and laser scanners.
-* Design and manufacture of the collection platform including soldering custom cabling/PCBs, and designing a custom power supply used by all onboard sensors.
+* Design and manufacture soldering custom cabling/PCBs, and power supply used by all onboard sensors.
 * Evaluation, research and purchasing of all hardware used by the company.
-* Point of contact for DARPA project integrators, including daily phone calls, bi-monthly travel to Washington D.C. and several on-site integration trips.
+* Point of contact for DARPA project integrators, including calls, travel to Washington D.C. and on-site integration.

 \newpage
 \pagebreak